sisl/juliaplots.sty/README.md

 This package makes it easy to integrate Julia code and plots into latex documents.
 It sits on top of [pythontex](https://www.ctan.org/pkg/pythontex?lang=en), which comes bundled with TexLive and MikTeX.
 Python must be installed along with the other dependencies of pythontex (e.g., pygments).

+To install this package, just download [juliaplots.sty](https://github.com/sisl/juliaplots.sty/raw/master/juliaplots.sty) file and place it in the directory of your document.

 The package currently supports the following Julia plotting packages:

 1. [PGFPlots.jl](https://github.com/sisl/PGFPlots.jl)
 2. [PyPlot.jl](https://github.com/stevengj/PyPlot.jl)
 3. [Gadfly.jl](https://github.com/dcjones/Gadfly.jl)